mysql/mysql-ndb-operator/docs/getting-started.md

 ### Access MySQL Cluster from inside K8s

-To connect to the Management and MySQL Servers from within the Kubernetes Cluster,  you can straightaway use the `example-ndb-mgmd` and `example-ndb-mysqld` services as the MySQL Cluster connectstring and MySQL host respectively.
+To connect to the Management and MySQL Servers from within the Kubernetes Cluster,  you can use the `example-ndb-mgmd` and `example-ndb-mysqld` services as the MySQL Cluster connectstring and MySQL host respectively.
+You can also use the mgmd and mysqld pods' hostnames to directly connect to that particular pod.
 The mysql, ndb_mgm clients and any other ndb tools will work as expected.

 A demonstration is available at [connect-from-inside-k8s-demo.md](connect-from-inside-k8s-demo.md).